luminaxster/SWE432/README.md

 JS is often used with other frameworks and libraries making it hard to differentiate which features are native and which are from third-parties, so when refering to JS directly, the community refers to it as *Vanilla JS*.
 To further differentiate its original flavor from all the features that have been added to it through the years, I call its current version, *French Vanilla JS*.

-Since developers and content online may not be up to date with JS evolution, this is a brief summary of features that has evolved recently:
+Since developers and content online may not be up to date with JS evolution, this is a brief summary of features that has evolved recently, achieving the same functionality with a more succint syntax:

 #### From Functions to Arrow Functions
 ```js